-- First of all, certificates employed in LOCALPKI can be based on X.509v3 certificates (Cooper, 2008).
-Indeed, both PKI, LOCALPKI and PKIX, share the same kind of identification data (TB-SCert).
-Then, the CA's signature is replaced by the user's signature and the SN can be stored in the serialNumber field. - The communications with the notaries during authentication in the private mode, Figure 6, can be set up using the OCSP norm (Santesson et al., 2013).
+Certificate format.
+First of all, certificates employed in LOCALPKI can be based on X.509v3 certificates [9].
+Indeed, both PKI, LOCALPKI and PKIX, share the same kind of identification data (TBSCert).
+Then, the CA's signature is replaced by the user's signature and the SN can be stored in the serialNumber field.

+On-line authentication request.
+The communications with the notaries during authentication in the private mode, Figure 6, can be set up using the OCSP norm [26].
 Within the OCSP request, the SN replaces the current serialNumber in the CertID sequence, and the SI is stored in the signature field of the optional Signature sequence.
 Note that other fields in CertID, such that the issuerNameHash and issuerKeyHash, could be left empty since this information is either irrelevant or redundant with the SI.
-The nonce R_A (see Figure 6 and Algorithms 2 and 3) can be stored into the OCSP requestExtensions. - Similarly, the notary's answer can also follow the OCSP response format, where all the latter fields are also present. - In the public mode, Certificate Verification Lists (CVL) can be managed just like Certificate Revocation Lists (CRL).
+The nonce R_A (see Figure 6 and Algorithms 2 and 3) can be stored into the OCSP requestExtensions.

+- On-line authentication response.
+Similarly, the notary's answer can also follow the OCSP response format, where all the latter fields are also present. - Certificate Validation Lists.
+In the public mode, Certificate Verification Lists (CVL) can be managed just like Certificate Revocation Lists (CRL).
 For example, a CVL could be published on the EN websites, and can be stored in local repositories.
-Moreover, if an organization with subdomains is required, e.g., each range of SN represents a subdomain, the Delta-CRL indicator could used (Cooper, 2008), as well as the BaseCRLNumber field which could represent for us an equivalent Base CVL number field.

-- The revocation requests within LOCALPKI and PKIX are almost identical.
-Thus, LOCALPKI may use the Certificate Management Protocol (Peylo and Kause, 2012) directly for revocations. - Finally, PKIX requires trust anchors (Reddy and Wallace, 2010) to be deployed, e.g., within the store of the users' browsers or OS's.
+Moreover, if an organization with subdomains is required, e.g., each range of SN represents a subdomain, the Delta-CRL indicator could used [9], as well as the BaseCRLNumber field which could represent for us an equivalent Base CVL number field. - Revocation.
+The revocation requests within LOCALPKI and PKIX are almost identical.
+Thus, LOCALPKI may use the Certificate Management Protocol [23] directly for revocations. - End-user authentication.
+All authentication mechanisms using X.509 certificates, like Simple Authentication and Security Layer (SASL) (e.g., via ISO IEC 9798-3), are still enabled with LOCALPKI. - Web of trust.
+Similarly, enhancements to the web of trust between authorities like ARPKI [4] or Certificate Transparency [18], which use append only log servers are also applicable to LOCALPKI. - Trust anchor stores.
+Finally, PKIX requires trust anchors [24] to be deployed, e.g., within the store of the users' browsers or OS's.
 Communications between LRAs and notaries, also require an anchor mechanism and that of PKIX can also be used directly.